Poenulus

 Poenulus, also called The Little Carthaginian or The Little Punic Man, is a Latin comedic play for the early Roman theatre by Titus Maccius Plautus, probably written between 195 and 189 BC.
-The play is noteworthy for containing text in Carthaginian Punic, spoken by the character Hanno in the fifth act.
+The play is noteworthy for containing text in Punic, spoken by the character Hanno in the fifth act.
 Another remarkable feature is the sympathetic portrayal of the character of the Carthaginian Hanno at a time when only a few years previously the Romans had suffered huge losses in the 2nd Punic War fought against the Carthaginian general Hannibal (218–202 BC).

 The play shows signs of having been reworked, possibly for a second production, since there are two endings.

 Plot

 A young man, Agorastocles, is in love with a girl named Adelphasium, who is a slave belonging to the pimp Lycus.
 Agorastocles, Adelphasium, and her sister Anterastilis were all stolen as children from Carthage.
 Agorastocles was purchased by a rich childless man who wanted a son, whereas the girls were sold as slaves to the pimp who intended to make them prostitutes.

 Milphio, the long-suffering slave of Agorastocles, attempts to help his master obtain Adelphasium.
 Their plan is to trick Lycus and get him into legal trouble.
 Collybiscus, Agorastocles' farm steward, dresses up as a foreigner and moves into Lycus' home.
 Agorastocles and some witnesses then accuse Lycus of harboring his slave and threaten to take him to court.

 At this point Hanno arrives from Carthage, and it is soon revealed that he is the cousin of Agorastocles' dead parents, as well as the father of the two girls.
 In the end, the girls are seized from Lycus, who is punished, and the story concludes with a happy family reunion.
 Hanno gives Agorastocles his blessing to marry his daughter.

 The play is set in Calydon, a city in Aetolia in central Greece.
 The stage set consists of a street with the slave-dealer Lycus' house on one side, and the young man Agorastocles' house on the other; between these is a temple of Venus.